 Membership in the Responsible Battery Coalition (RBC) is by invitation, and is open to any company that manufactures, sells, is a major user of, or is involved in the responsible reuse, recycling and management of energy storage or batteries used in the transportation, industrial or stationary sectors.
 The Board of Directors of the RBC considers and votes on new members who bring unique visions and play different roles in the life-cycle of energy storage devices.
 Interested parties may contact the Executive Director of the coalition.

 Featured RBC Member Profile

-What inspired your company to join the Responsible Battery Coalition?
+What inspired your company to join the coalition?

 How do you hope to contribute to RBC’s mission?

-Twenty years from now, what would your ideal scenario be for battery manufacture and recycling?
+Twenty years from now, what would be your ideal scenario for battery manufacturing and recycling?